This needs to change.

-This needs to change; young men are the future leaders of society and dressing professionally is the first step towards becoming professional.
+Young men are the future leaders of society, and dressing sharp is the first step towards becoming a professional.

-And although clothing does not make the man – the right clothing can give him precious seconds to make his case and influence others.
+The right clothing can give a young man precious seconds to make his case and influence others.

 Tip #1 for Sharp-Dressed Young Men: Dress Your Footwear Up